Unhealthy Obsession – Chapter II – Part 1

 As promised, here is the first chapter of my upcoming novella, Frat Boy Billionaire, that will hit the Zon in ten days.
 Here is what this story is about:

-When a one-night stand turns into a twisted game that follows you forever–along with the man that can’t let go.
+A one-night stand turns into a twisted game that follows you forever–along with the man that can’t let go.

 Mia